 In Michigan, football usually dominates the airwaves in October.
 But the Detroit Lions are off to a slow start, and the University of Michigan and Michigan State have yet to take the field.
 Instead, it’s Michigan sports betting and other gambling-related topics that are the source of excitement.

-Interstate poker, a key gambling partnership, and more sportsbook openings have been announced — and the month is just getting started.
+Interstate poker, a key gambling partnership and more sportsbook openings have been announced — and the month is just getting started.

 Michigan approves interstate poker bill

-Those barking for MI online poker received some exciting news this week.
+Those clamoring for MI online poker received some exciting news this week.
 The State Senate approved SB 0991, a bill enabling interstate poker in Michigan, by a 36-1 vote.
 If the bill is approved by the House and signed into law, it will be a significant achievement for the poker industry.

 GAN and Wynn form lucrative partnership

 Our second story involves a 10-year agreement between GAN, the iGaming platform provider, and casino powerhouse Wynn Resorts.
 GAN will provide its software platform for Wynn’s sports betting and iGaming operations in Michigan.
-The deal also comes with an added bonus.
+The deal comes with an added bonus.
 It will be part of a market access agreement between the two companies and the Sault Saint Marie Tribe of Chippewa Indians.
 The tribe operates five casinos in the Upper Peninsula.

-The deal is significant as Michigan is on the cusp of legalizing online sports betting, online poker and online casino games.
+The deal is significant, as Michigan is on the cusp of legalizing online sports betting, online poker and online casino games.
 Lawmakers anticipate going live as early as Thanksgiving.

 According to experts, Michigan could potentially generate $377 million in gross online sports betting/iGaming revenue in its first 12 months.
 That total is expected to climb to $836 million by year four.